fusioncharts/redraphael/README.md

-# RedRaphaël - A JavaScript graphics library on steroids!
+# RedRaphaï¿½l - A JavaScript graphics library on steroids!

-RedRaphaël is a graphics library built on the foundation laid down by Raphaël.
+RedRaphaï¿½l is a graphics library built on the foundation laid down by Raphaï¿½l.

 ## Getting started